South Sudan accuses Khartoum of more border attacks

 U.S. Secretary of State Hilary Clinton has called on Sudan to stop all cross-border attacks, including what she called “provocative” aerial bombardments.

-Reporting by Hereward Holland in Juba, Yara Bayoumy in Khartoum and Michelle Nichols in New York; Editing by Pascal Fletcher and Cynthia Osterman
+Reporting by Hereward Holland in Juba and Yara Bayoumy in Khartoum; Editing by Pascal Fletcher and Mark Heinrich